 President's Dissertation Year Fellowship

 This prestigious dissertation year program is intended for diversity students who are in their final year of graduate study and who are planning to pursue teaching or research appointments soon after the end of their dissertation fellowship year.
 It is expected that candidates will complete Ph.D. requirements during the award year.
 Provides substantial stipend (9 month tenure), student fees, and $500.00 research/travel allowance.
 This is a campus wide competitive fellowship with nominations due generally in April for the following academic year.

 Dissertation Fellowship (one-quarter award)

 For students who have advanced to candidacy and are at critical and/or final stages of dissertation.
-Current award amounts are estimated at a stipend of $5,400 for the quarter and payment of the respective quarter's California resident fees.
+Current award amounts are at the same pay rate as a TA for the quarter and payment of the respective quarter's California resident fees.